 The term Genetically Modified Organisms (often abbreviated as GMOs) has been casually and scientifically used for some time and is becoming more of a mainstream topic and will continue to be a source of discussion, particularly for those focused on our health and wellbeing.
 We hear about GMO’s in our daily conversations, scientific research, forum dialogues, and even marketing advertisements.
 The question as to whether GMO’s are safe for us will become more relevant as time goes on.
-We will also find out if non GMO food help us in getting healthier.
 It is a relatively new topic, since genetic engineering has only existed for around 32 years and its commercialization was only started in the year of 1976.

 GMOs are included within the scope of so many life sciences branch, such as biology, medical research, pharmaceutical production and agriculture to name a few.
 GMOs have been researched and studied to extensive depth, however as its existence is relatively new, more discoveries are to be found in order to obtain a thorough and convincing conclusions about GMO issues.